Erdogan Dubs Revival Of Grain Deal Diplomatic Success - UrduPoint

 ANKARA (UrduPoint News / Sputnik - 05th November, 2022) Turkish President Recep Tayyip Erdogan called on Saturday the resumption of the grain deal a diplomatic success, noting Ankara's balanced approach to all parties to the initiative.

-On November 29, Russia suspended its participation in the UN-mediated grain deal after its ships were attacked by Ukraine in the Black Sea.
-On Wednesday, the Russian defense ministry said that Moscow was returning to the deal after receiving written guarantees from Ukraine on refraining from using the grain corridor for military purposes, following mediation by Turkey and the UN.
+On October 29, Russia suspended its participation in the UN-mediated grain deal after its ships were attacked by Ukraine in the Black Sea.
+On Wednesday, the Russian Defense Ministry said that Moscow was returning to the deal after receiving written guarantees from Ukraine on refraining from using the grain corridor for military purposes, following mediation by Turkey and the UN.
 Kiev denied providing any additional guarantees.

 "We play a key role in diplomacy because of our peaceful politics.
 Resolving the grain crisis is a diplomatic success," Erdogan said at a political forum in Istanbul.